Sarally-20/BloodBank/README.md

 # BloodBank
-Certainly!
-Below is a template for a README file for a centralized blood center application that aims to connect blood donors with requestors:
+Centralized blood center aims to bridge the gap between blood donors and requestors.
+Through app the blood requestors can search for nearby hospitals.

 ```markdown
 # Centralized Blood Center Application